-Roberto Giurastante, Triestine born in 1965, is an environmentalists, human rights activists, blogger, and author.
+Roberto Giurastante, Triestine born in 1965, is an environmentalist, human rights activist, blogger, and author.

 From 1998 to 2007, with the Amici della Terra – Friends of the Earth International he explores further environmental pollution, investigating also the involvement of public bodies in Trieste’s environmental disaster.
 In 1999 he becomes a national representative of Amici della Terra Italia.
 He stands against the concreting concreting of the coasts, reporting to judicial authorities the project for the touristic development of the Bay of Sistiana.
 In 2001, Friends of the Earth Europe publishes Giurastante’s dossier concerning the Krsko nuclear power plant and the risk it poses to Europe.

 In 2007 he founds Greenaction Transnational and becomes its President, while in 2008 he is among the founders of international environmentalist federation Alpe Adria Green.
 From 2007 to 2011, in Trieste, he takes care of some of the most important investigations concerning the environment, including these about the unsafety of the industrial plants at risk of a relevant accident (Seveso directive), the projects of LNG terminals in Northern Adriatic, the breaches of the Euratom Directive concerning radiologic emergencies, illegal landfills, hypogeal pollution, pollution in the Gulf of Trieste, and the malfunctioning of the wage treatment plants in the province of Trieste.

 The reports presented by Roberto Giurastante made possible many interventions of judicial authorities.
 Among the many, the seizure of the coastal diossine landfill of Barcola (Trieste), in the middle of a bathing area.
 With respect to the European Union, the petitions and complaints presented by Roberto Giurastante resulted in infringement proceedings agains Italy for failing to comply with the Community Law on the matters of disposal of waste, sewage treatment, the lack of prevention in case of radiologic accidents (again, with respect to the Krsko nuclear power plant), for failing to comply with the Seveso directive, air quality (Transboundary Air Pollution).

 Thanks to the complaints on radiologic emergencies presented to the European Commission by Roberto Giurastante, in 2010 the external emergency plan of the nuclear port of Trieste was declassified and made available to the public.